Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Experiments

 \textbf{NUS-WIDE}~\cite{chua2009nus} is a dataset containing 269,648 public web images.
 Each image is annotated with one or more class labels from a total of 81 classes.
 There exists a widely used subset of images associated with the 21 most common labels and each label associated with at least 5,000 images, resulting in a total of 195,834 images.

-\textbf{VOC2012}~\cite{everingham2010pascal} is a widely used dataset for object detection and segmentation, which contains 17,125 images, and each image is associated with at least one of the 20 semantic labels.
+\textbf{VOC2012}~\cite{everingham2010pascal} is a widely used dataset for object detection and segmentation, which contains 17,125 images.
+Each image is associated with at least one of the 20 semantic labels.

-\textbf{COCO}~\cite{Tsung2014coco} is a dataset for object detection, stuff segmentation and semantic scene labeling, which contains 82,783 training images and 40,504 testing images.
-Each image is associated with one of the 90 categories and has 5 captions.
+\textbf{COCO}~\cite{Tsung2014coco} is a dataset for object detection, semantic scene labeling, and indexing, which contains 123,287 images with semantic labels.
+Each image is associated with one to sixteen labels from a total of 90.